VarunSagle/Clean-My-Data/README.md

 --------------  if you not understand this the you read the following instraction  ----------------

 First create the 'ENVIROMENT' :
-HOW TO CREATE THE env OR venv FOLDER IT MEANS 'ENVIROMENT'
+HOW TO CREATE THE env OR venv FOLDER

 python -m venv venv
 OR (if python not working):